Reviews You Can Rely On

 bose quietcomfort - the controls scored high in our testing, but we wish the...

 The QuietComfort also features multifunction and volume control buttons on the right earcup.
-The buttons are large and adequately spaced, making them easy to locate when blindly using them.
+The buttons are large and well-spaced, making them easy to locate without needing to look at them.
 The multifunction button controls media playback and phone calls, with direct access to your mobile device's voice assistant.
-A left earcup button lets you switch between Quiet and Aware mode, and other custom-made noise-cancelling modes.
+A left earcup button allows you to switch between Quiet and Aware modes, as well as other custom noise-cancelling modes.

 Connectivity